robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Harry?"

 "She prefers it to 'Harriet'," Charlotte said.
-"Caroline's into design—she's got great ideas, too.
+"Caroline's into design — she's got great ideas, too.
 Natalie is going to be their Sarah: I can just see it."

 "And Brittany?"